professor-l/ctdb/docs/SETUP_ROBUST.md

 Next, we'll run some database migrations.
 Migrations are how the database structure can remain consistent across development environments and in production; They track the entire history of the database's structure, and ensure that it changes in the same way and in the same chronological order across all environments.
 This helps avoid confusion or errors. **Every time a developer changes the structure of the database (i.e. edits `prisma.schema`), they must also generate a migration.**

-To run the existing migrations and bring your database up to speed, run the following command;
+To run the existing migrations and bring your database up to speed, run the following command *inside the project directory*:

 ```
 npx prisma migrate dev